copasetickid/draftsman/README.md

 # Sets `:published_at` attribute to now and saves to the database immediately.
 widget.publish!

-# Returns whether or not this item has been trashed via `draft_destroy`
+# Returns whether or not this item has been trashed via `draft_destruction`.
 widget.trashed?
 ```